logzio/logz-docs/_source/user-guide/infrastructure-monitoring/custom-metrics.md

 }
 ```

-The metric is now named `refresh_page.duration.ms`.
 Formatting your data in this way will make it easier to query and visualize your metrics.
 Plus, it has the added advantage of making it possible to stack metrics with the same dimensions in the same document.

-##### Group metrics that share the same dimensions
+##### Stack metrics that share the same dimensions

-Metrics that share the same dimensions can be sent together as a single document.
+Metrics that share the same dimensions should be sent together as a single document.

 To make this work, you'll need to state the measuring unit in the metric’s name, instead of sending the unit as a dimension.
-This makes it possible to stack metrics in the same document and send them more efficiently.

-Here's an example:
+Here's an example of metric stacking:

 ```
 {